FusionAuth/fusionauth-site/_drafts/building-fusionauth-homebrew-formula.md

 Below I have included the code used to create our formula and what every piece of it does.

-### The Basics (Terminology)
+### Terminology

+Brew has it's own terminology that is helpful to understand before coding.

-A Brew Formula is a ruby script that contains well-known methods and fields for getting anything installed.
+**Brew Formula:** A ruby script that contains well-known methods and fields for getting anything installed.

-A Brew Bottle is a snapshot of a formulas final state that can be laid down quickly and easily without any actual install steps.
-(With the exception of post install steps)
+**Brew Bottle:** A snapshot of a formula's final state that can be laid down quickly and easily without any actual install steps with the exception of post install steps.
+You can think of a bottle as a pre-built formula, similar to a `.deb` package vs build from source. (.i.e.
+Formula)

-A Brew Cask is a macos application.
-It is usually defined by its .app extension and is usually entirely self contained.
-These are used when an application doesn't have a simple formula for installing something and the application already has a mac app artifact/distributable.
+**Brew Cask:** A macOS application which is usually defined by its `.app` extension and entirely self contained.
+A cask is used used when an application doesn't have a simple formula for installing something and already has a macOS app.
+Think of Adobe Photoshop, or other macOS desktop applications.

-A Brew Tap is a source for getting formulas.
-By default the shorthand is <org>/<tap> which equates to a github repo under <org>/homebrew-<tap>
-that has a folder inside called Formula which then contains any number of ruby files, each of which is an installable formula.
+**Brew Tap:** A source for getting formulas.
+By default the shorthand is `<org>/<tap>` which equates to a github repo under `<org>/homebrew-<tap>` that has a folder inside called `Formula` which contains any number of ruby files, each of which is an installable formula.
+A rough equivalent would be a `ppa` or `apt` repo.

+### The Formula Parts

+In this next section I'll break down each part of the forumula in more detail so you can better understand how to build your own.

-### Extending the Formula
+#### Extending the Formula

 This is the most basic state for a formula which contains meta data for description, homepage, and a download url.
-The url is also associated with a sha256 for added security.
+The url is also associated with a `sha256` hash for added security.
 This is where our formula started.

 ```ruby
 class FusionauthApp < Formula